fwupd/fwupd/plugins/synaptics-vmm9/README.md

 ## Vendor ID Security

-The vendor ID is set from the USB vendor, in this instance set to `USB:0x06CB`
+The vendor ID is set from the USB vendor, in this instance set to `USB:0x06CB` and also from the customer ID (if set), e.g. `SYNA:0x12`

 ## Quirk Use